kaylanFairuz/SD24/Tugas/Exercises 7/README.md

 ### S21.
 Lottery <a name="s21"></a>
 #### [Question](#q21)
-We can keep track of which number has been pulled from the lottery pool using an array.
+We can mark which number has been pulled from the lottery pool using an array, and if that number is marked, then as the instruction said, add the next number that has not been marked.

 #### Example Implementation in C++
 [Full implementation](code/cpp/task21.cpp)